There are numerous ways to apply plant feeds or fertilisers. Each has its advantages and can be used in different circumstances.

 Apply the right amount, don’t add extra for luck.
 The application rate has been worked out to give maximum benefits.
 Overdosing is wasteful and could harm your plants.

 Soluble plant foods can be watered over large areas easily and quickly with modern devices such as the feeder.
 The plant food is dissolved in the container and gradually picked up and further diluted by the water jetting through the hose.
-The feeder comes filled with soluble plant food so it is ready to use when you buy it.
-You can also use system of concentrated liquid plant foods.
-Simply screw in a bottle to the device and the water pressure of your hose accurately dilutes the feed.
+The feeder comes with a sachet of soluble plant food when you buy it, simply pour it into the feeder jar, fill with water and attach to the feeder head, off you go.
+You can also use system of concentrated liquid plant foods, that are simply a bottle you screw into a feeding head and the water pressure of your hose accurately dilutes the feed.

 Check the recommended rate before you start.
 Weigh the amount in your own ‘handful’ on kitchen scales to see how this compares with the recommended application rate.
 Spread the plant food over the prescribed area and then rake in.
 Wash your hands after application.